 The Complete Low FODMAP Diet by Sue Shepherd, PhD and Peter Gibson, MD

 Do you have more questions about the low FODMAP diet?
 We would love to answer them!
-Please feel free to write your questions in the comments section below and we would be happy to answer them.
+It can be confusing, but you’re not alone 😉

 Much love & good eating,